Tajveez/Tajveez/README.md

 ## I'm a Software Engineer.

-- 👨‍💻 I’m currently working on E-commerce technologies and frameworks like Magento, Strapi, Woocommerce etc.
+- 👨‍💻 I’m working on E-commerce technologies and frameworks like Magento, Strapi, Woocommerce etc.
 - 📚 I’m learning new things everyday about latest Frontend and Backend technologies.
 - 💪🏼 Future Goals: Learn, Dream, Plan, Do, Repeat.